 - V = B/C

 - NOI = net operating income.
-Cash flow from the business, before mortgage, or cost of financing, and before taxes and non-cash expenses.
+Cash flow from the business, before the mortgage, or cost of financing, and before taxes and non-cash expenses.

 “Independent Living Facility 8-9%